satyagrahaha/pp-bot/README.md

 # pp-bot
-Discord bot for PP &amp; Friends server
+Discord bot for PP &amp; Friends server.

 ## Installation
 pp-bot is designed to run on EC2 instances.